 - Required Materials: Pen and Paper

-Below is the finished type treatment we will be completing.
+Below is the finished grunge font vector treatment we will be completing.
 Yours will probably look different but this is not a bad thing!

-For the first step you need to go sans-computer and create some custom artwork.
+For the first step you need for this grunge font vector tutorial is to go sans-computer and create some custom artwork.
 Create some type with paper and anything that makes a mark.
 I like using Pigma’s Brush Pen and my trusty Moleskine.
 If you are not that comfortable with creating custom type, you can print out some type from Illustrator at 20% black and trace with your pen, marker, or whatever you are using.

-Now we can actually get into Illustrator!
+Now we can actually take this grunge font vector into Illustrator!
 In a new document, place you scanned image, select it, and open Illustrator’s tracing options from the Control panel.
 I like to keep the trace pretty close to the original so I use the setting below.

 - Mode = Black and White